nicholastickle/prompt-library/README.md

 ## Features
 - Store prompts in `prompts/` as `.md` files with **persona, task, context, and format**.
 - Run prompts directly from the terminal.
+- Interactive chat sessions with conversations in memory.
 - Define model, temperature, and other settings per prompt in YAML frontmatter.
 - Token usage statistics after each run.
 - Extensible folder structure.